 Why Wildlife Problems Are So Common in Waterford

-Floyd’s Pest & Wildlife Control provides rodent control, wildlife trapping, bat exclusion, squirrel removal, raccoon removal, skunk control, exclusion work, attic cleanup, sanitization, and long-term prevention services throughout Waterford and surrounding New London County towns.
+Floyd’s Pest & Wildlife Control provides rodent control, wildlife trapping, bat exclusion, squirrel removal, raccoon removal, skunk control, woodchuck removal, exclusion work, attic cleanup, sanitization, and long-term prevention services throughout Waterford and nearby New London County communities.

-- Rooflines, soffits, vents, and fascia boards are common access points for bats, squirrels, and raccoons.
+- Older rooflines, soffits, fascia boards, vents, chimneys, and attic gaps are common entry points for bats, squirrels, flying squirrels, and raccoons.

 Common Wildlife Entry Points in Waterford Homes